openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The post-quantum KEM algorithms defined in {{kem-alg-specs}} and the signature algorithms defined in {{sig-alg-specs}} are a set of new public key algorithms that extend the algorithm selection of [RFC9580].
 During the transition period, the post-quantum algorithms will not be supported by all clients.
-Therefore various migration considerations must be taken into account, in particular backwards compatibility to existing implementations that have not yet been updated to support the post-quantum algorithms.
+Therefore, various migration considerations must be taken into account, in particular backwards compatibility to existing implementations that have not yet been updated to support the post-quantum algorithms.

 ## Encrypting to Traditional and PQ(/T) Keys

 During the transition to post-quantum cryptography, an implementation MAY, by default, encrypt messages to both PQ(/T) and traditional keys to avoid disruption to communications, optionally displaying a warning.
-As noted in {{composite-kem}}, the confidentiality of a message is not post-quantum secure when using multiple PKESKs if at least one does not use PQ(/T) encryption schemes.
+As noted in {{composite-kem}}, the confidentiality of a message is not post-quantum secure when using multiple PKESKs unless all of them use PQ(/T) encryption schemes.

 ## Signing with Traditional and PQ(/T) Keys

-The OpenPGP specification [RFC9580] allows to sign a message with multiple signatures.
+The OpenPGP specification [RFC9580] allows signing a message with multiple signatures.
 This implies the possibility to sign with both a PQ(/T) and a traditional key as described in {{multiple-signatures}}.
 Note that signing only with PQ(/T) key material is not backwards compatible.

 ## Verifying with Traditional and PQ(/T) Keys

-When verifying, an implementation MAY be willing to accept signatures PQ(/T) keys and from traditional keys.
+When verifying, an implementation MAY be willing to accept signatures both from PQ(/T) keys and from traditional keys.
 A verifier concerned with a cryptographically relevant quantum computer with knowledge of a peer that has a PQ(/T) signing key MAY prefer instead to ignore all traditional signatures from that peer.

 ## Generating PQ(/T) Keys {#pq-key-generation}